hideodaikoku/silent-valley/content/blog/00-prologue/index.md

 A hooded figure stood above the puddle of blood where **the_boar** once fell.

-he had pale skin with silver white tattoos running like circuitry around his entire body. he was neither dead nor alive. **the_figure** was silken and translucent like a bio-luminescent ghost.
+he had pale skin with silver white tattoos running like circuitry around his entire body. he was neither dead nor alive - a bio-luminescent ghost trapped between time and space.

 He looked around for signs of life.
-Nothing.
-The tiger left not a shred of sinew on the bones of the poor beast.
+Nothing. **the_tiger** left not a shred of sinew on the bones of the poor beast.

 >  ***+scent+*** he thought 🦌